The Latest: Cambridge Analytica suspends CEO pending probe | New Country 923

 Cambridge Analytica is being investigated by British officials for its handling of Facebook users’ personal data.

-A British parliamentary committee has asked Mark Zuckerberg, the CEO of Facebook, to give evidence into an investigation into fake news.
+A British parliamentary committee is summoning Facebook CEO Mark Zuckerberg to answer questions on fake news as authorities step up efforts to determine whether data has been improperly used to influence elections.

-The request comes amid reports that a U.K.-based company allegedly used Facebook data to help Donald Trump win the 2016 presidential election.
+The request comes amid reports that a U.K. company used Facebook data to help Donald Trump win the 2016 U.S. presidential election.
 The company, Cambridge Analytica, has been accused of improperly using information from more than 50 million Facebook accounts.
 It denies wrongdoing.

 The chairman of the U.K. parliamentary media committee, Damian Collins, said Tuesday that his group has repeatedly asked Facebook how it uses data and that Facebook officials “have been misleading to the committee.”